Painting your home can be a fun, therapeutic, creative activity.

-If you find that the paint is still too dry to pick it out of the carpet, try steaming it for some more time.
+However, if you find that the paint is still too dry to pick out of the carpet, try steaming it again for some more time.

 Other Home Remedies to Remove Dried Paint from Carpet

-Soapy water, dishwashing liquid or mild detergent can be good to remove the chalk paint or dried acrylic paint.
+Soapy water, dishwashing liquid, or mild detergent can be good alternatives to remove water-based paints such as dried chalk paint, latex paint, or acrylic paint.

-But to remove dried oil paint you need something extra.
+But to remove dried oil-based alkyd paints and primer, you need something extra.

-Rubbing alcohol can do the paint removing job well on your carpet.
+Rubbing alcohol can do this paint removal job well on your carpet.

-Apply a bit of alcohol to the cotton cloth and gently rub against the spill followed by rubbing it with soapy water.
+Apply a bit of alcohol to the cotton cloth and gently rub it against the spill, followed by rubbing it with soapy water.

-Repeat the process 1-2 times until you see the glossy paint gone.
-Vacuum the carpet properly once its dry.
+Repeat the process 1-2 times until you see the glossy paint gone, then vacuum the rug properly once it’s dry.

 If you do not want to use chemicals such as acetone and alcohol, you can use products like WD-40, nail polish remover (non-acetone), and vinegar.

-Avoid using bleach for your carpet.
-As it’s too harsh it can damage or cause discoloration to your carpet.
+Avoid using bleach for your carpets at home or in your vehicle as it’s too harsh and can damage or cause discoloration.

 The Bottom Line

-Spilled oil-based paint or even the spills of kid’s paint (used for their oil painting) can ruin your carpet finish if dried.
+Spilled oil-based paint or even spills of kid’s paint (used for their oil painting) can ruin your carpet finish or other upholstery if dried.

-It’s better to get them removed as soon as possible to avoid getting the stains tough.
+Getting them removed as soon as possible is better to avoid getting the stains demanding.